sheaf/gtk-layers/readme.md

   - The GTK drag-and-drop API, which includes:
       - how to communicate Haskell data from the drag source to the drop target,
-      - full CSS styling to animate the drag and drop effect.
+      - full CSS styling to animate the drag and drop effect,
+      - updating the selection after a move operation.

   - Undo/redo functionality.